-Have you ever been known to any Social Services department as being a risk or potential risk to children?
-YES / NO (if Yes, please provide further information below): Have you been the subject of any disciplinary investigation and/or sanction by any organisation due to concerns about your behaviour towards children?
-YES / NO (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here may be processed in connection understand that any role may be withdrawn or dismissal may result if inform subsequently come to the organisation's attention.
-I agree to inform the organisation within 24 hours if I am subsequently investorganisation in relation to concerns about my behaviour towards children or I understand that the information contained on this form and information so supplied by Gymnastics Ireland to other persons or organisations in circums necessary to safeguard other children.
-I declare that any answers are complete and correct to the best of my kno Horse Sport Ireland of any future convictions or charg Signature: Print Name: Date:
+F Have you ever been known to any Social Service es department as being a risk or YES / NO potential risk to children? (if Yes, please provide further information below): Have you been the subject of any disciplinary in any organisation due to concerns about your be thaviour towards children? (if Yes, please provide further information) Confirmation of Declaration (tick box below) I agree that the information provided here e may be processed in connection with my volunteer role and I vn or dismissal may result if information is not disclosed by me and subsequently come to the organisation's a attention.
+Lagran to inform the organisation within 24 hours if I am subsequently investigated by any agency or my behaviour towards children or young people. ed on this form and information supplied by third parties may be ersons or organisations in circumstances where this is considered necessary to safeguard other children. nd correct to the best of my knowledge and I will inform norse sport ireland of any future convictions or charges.
+Signature: Print Name: Data Date: